 6) TRACK YOUR INCOMING DIVIDENDS

 This is the fun part.
 Once your dividends start to roll in, track how much you are paid each month.
 Watch it grow over time.
 See how it positively impacts your retirement calculations.
 And that’s the key, it takes time.
-See how Dividend Daze tracks the money coming in from his cash machine here: Dividend Update – November 2017.
+See how Dividend Daze tracks the money coming in from his cash machine here: Dividend Daze Update.

 PASSIVE INCOME WRAP UP

 Check out the article at Gen Y Money about DIY Investing.
 That’s what I’m talking about here.
 Don’t delay.
-The sooner you start the sooner your passive income from dividends will start to roll in.
-Finally, if you are looking for some big picture motivation check out these inspirational quotes over at Dividend Portfolio: Inspirational Quotes of the Month.
+The sooner you start the sooner your income from dividends will start to roll in and grow your passive income.

 Disclosure and disclaimer